ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 }
 ```

-However, this unit can have a compounding effect which can cause issues.
+However, the `em` unit has a compounding effect which can cause issues.
 In the following example, the second `.child` element has a computed font size of `80px` since the font sizes compound.

 ```html
 <div class="parent">